Omar Khribin

-Omar Khribin (عمر خربين, can also be spelled as Kharbin or Kh'rbin; born 15 January 1994) is a Syrian professional footballer who plays as a forward for Emirati Shabab Al Ahli on loan from Al-Wahda (Abu Dhabi) and the Syrian national team.
-He can be deployed as a left winger or second striker.
+Omar Khribin (عمر خربين, can also be spelled as Kharbin or Kh'rbin; born 15 January 1994) is a Syrian professional footballer who plays as a forward or a winger for Emirati Club Al-Wahda and the Syria national team.

 In 2017, Khribin became the first Syrian ever to win the Asian Footballer of the Year.
+He has also won the 2019 AFC Champions League with Al Hilal and have played his trades in Iraq, UAE, Saudi Arabia and Egypt.

 Club career

 Early career

 Karbin played four seasons for Al-Wahda in the Syrian Premier League.
 In the Summer of 2013, Khribin joined Al-Quwa Al-Jawiya In the Iraqi Premier League, on a two-year loan.
 On 6 August 2015, Khribin signed for Al-Mina'a, on a one-year loan.

-Al-Hilal
+Al Hilal

-On 19 June 2017, Al-Hilal officially bought Khribin for 44 million riyals on a four-year contract.
-On 10 August, Omar scored his first goal against Al-Taawoun in the 14th minute, winning 4–3.
+On 19 June 2017, Saudi Arabian giants, Al Hilal officially bought Khribin for 44 million riyals on a four-years contract.
+On 10 August 2017, Omar scored his first goal against Al Taawoun in the 14th minute, winning 4–3.
+Later that year, on 26 September 2017, he scored a hat-trick in a 4–0 victory over Iranian club, Persepolis during the 2017 AFC Champions League semi-finals.